zylamarek/twitter-sentiment/README.md

 arguments for and against both of them.
 In my arbitrary decision I chose to go on with the DT1+D1.
 Mainly, because it is simpler.

+Introducing extra stacked dense layers in the attention mechanism (AT2 and AT3) does not increase the performance.

 <table>

 <tr>